The Best Fleece Jacket for Men Review

 Patagonia R1 Hoody

 The Patagonia R1 Hoody is a classic layering piece, and if you don't yet own one you should.
 This technical masterpiece was by far the best model we tested for use as a mid-layer or while climbing, hiking, or running in cold weather.
 Sometimes we even forgot we were wearing a jacket, as it feels more like a warm long sleeve t-shirt.
 What this model does best is vent your perspiration.
-The Polartec Power Grid fleece has hundreds of venting channels to help keep you at the right temperature no matter how hard you're working, and for this we've given it our Top Pick for Breathability award.
+The Polartec Power Grid fleece has hundreds of venting channels to help keep you at the right temperature no matter how hard you're working, and for this, we've given it our Top Pick for Breathability award.
 It also comes with some great features, like thumb holes to keep our hands warm and your sleeves in place while layering, and a balaclava-style hood that fits perfectly under a bike or climbing helmet.
 If it's good enough for Tommy Caldwell to wear on the Dawn Wall of El Capitan, it's good enough for us!
-For Fall 2016, Patagonia released new colors for the famous hoody.
-Check them out in the full review of the R1 Hoody.
+For other versions of this favorite layer, check out the R1 Pullover - Men's and R1 Full Zip - Men's.

 Perfect fit for most active uses